 Investment Tools & Portfolio Management:

 Investment tools and portfolio management are a B2B segment of WealthTech.
-The typical aspects of investment tools includes comparison tools, research analyses and access to networks of advice.
-Portfolio management solutions help financial institutions with asset class analyses, and with the help of automation and organisations, they also increase the efficiency of most tasks.
+The typical aspects of investment tools includes comparison tools, research analayzes and access to networks of advice.
+Portfolio management solutions help financial institutions with asset class analayzes, and with the help of automation and organizations, they also increase the efficiency of most tasks.

 Financial Services Software: